Schinzel/basic-utils/README.md

 ### NamedValues
-In nearly every project I find that I want to store values in a collection and that it is required or at least very practical that the values know their own keys.
+In most projects I find that I want to store values in a collection in and that the values are required to know their own keys.
+Also, many times there is a need to find an object by string.

 Offers fail-fast, addAndGet, wildcard lookups and other handy features.
  ```java
 class MyValue implements INamedValue {